Quinton Simon’s mother was using drugs before killing toddler, indictment says

 Quinton Simon’s mother was using drugs before killing toddler and dumping him in the garbage, indictment says

-Leilani Simon has been charged with murder, false statements to police and other crimes in the 19-count indictment.
+Leilani Simon has been charged with murder, making false statements to police and other crimes in the 19-count indictment

-The mother of 20-month-old Quinton Simon used drugs before killing him and dumping his body in the trash, authorities said.
+The mother of 20-month-old Quinton Simon used drugs before killing him and dumping his body in the trash, according to a new indictment.

-Prosecutors in Chatham Couty, Georgia, accused 22-year-old Leilani Simon of striking Quinton with an unknown object, causing him “serious bodily injury” before reporting him missing on 5 October, according to an indictment returned by a grand jury on Thursday, WTOC reported.
+Prosecutors in Chatham Couty, Georgia, accused 22-year-old Leilani Simon of striking Quinton with an unknown object and causing him “serious bodily injury” before reporting him missing on 5 October, according to an indictment returned by a grand jury on Thursday, WTOC reported.

 The night before, prosecutors said, she had met with a drug dealer and used an unspecified drug.
 Ms Simon then allegedly dumped Quinton’s body in a trash bin outside the Azalea Mobile Home Park, located one and a half miles from her home.